TheTangentLine/TheTangentLine/README.md

 I'm Marvin Truong (Minh Kha Truong), a **first-year student** at **Queensland University of Technology (QUT)**, pursuing a **Bachelor of IT** with a major in Computer Science.
 Passionate about **Software Development** and currently diving deep into **Web Development**.

-Currently, I’m also working as a **Math Tutor**, helping students unlock their potential.
-Previously in Vietnam, I coached a school team for math competitions.

 ## 🛠️ Skills

 <p align="left">